RenderKit/ospray/doc/api.md

   OSP_TEXTURE_R8      8\ bit [0–255] linear single component
   OSP_TEXTURE_R32F    32\ bit float single component
   ------------------- ----------------------------------------------------------
-  : Supported texture formats by `ospNewTexture2D`, i.e. valid constants
+  : Supported texture formats by `texture2D`, i.e. valid constants
   of type `OSPTextureFormat`.

 The texel data addressed by `source` starts with the texels in the lower left corner of the texture image, like in OpenGL.
-Similar to [data] buffers the texel data can be shared by the application by specifying the `OSP_TEXTURE_SHARED_BUFFER` flag.
 Per default a texture fetch is filtered by performing bi-linear interpolation of the nearest 2×2 texels; if instead fetching only the nearest texel is desired (i.e. no filtering) then pass the `OSP_TEXTURE_FILTER_NEAREST` flag.
-Both texture creating flags can be combined with a bitwise OR.

 ### Texture Transformations